openstack-archive/swift-specs/specs/in_progress/erasure_coding.rst

 3.3.3.6: Object overwrite and PUT error handling

-What's needed here is a mechanism to assure that we can handle partial write failures, more
-specifically: ( Note:  in both cases the client will get a failure back however without additional changes, each storage node that saved a EC fragment archive will effectively have an orphan.)
+What's needed here is a mechanism to assure that we can handle partial write failures.
+Note: in both cases the client will get a failure back however without additional changes, each storage node that saved a EC fragment archive will effectively have an orphan.

 a) less than a quorum of nodes is written
 b) quorum is met but not all nodes were written